How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Results

 We further investigate the lifespan of users who get suspended, both in \textit{relative terms} (i.e., the number of days since their first appearance in the dataset to their suspension), and in \textit{absolute terms} (i.e., the number of days since their creation, for \emph{New} accounts only).

 Panel \textbf{A} in Figure \ref{fig:relative-suspension} shows the distribution of the relative suspension time for both datasets; we observe that \emph{New} accounts get suspended significantly earlier than \emph{Old} ones in both cases.
-Given that most users shared only a handful of tweets (e.g., 20\% of \emph{New} and \emph{Old} suspended accounts shared only 1 tweet), we investigate when users get suspended based on their sharing activity.
-We perform an exact matching of users based on their number of shared tweets, using the following logarithmic bins: $(1, 10]$, $(10, 100]$, $(100, 1000]$ and $(1000, 10000]$.
+Given that most users shared only a handful of tweets (e.g., 20\% of \emph{New} and \emph{Old} suspended accounts shared only 1 tweet in our datasets), we investigate users' lifespan based on their sharing activity.
+We perform an exact matching of users based on their number of shared tweets in the two datasets, using the following logarithmic bins: $(1, 10]$, $(10, 100]$, $(100, 1000]$ and $(1000, M]$, where $M$ is the maximum number of tweets shared by a suspended user in each dataset, respectively $M_{\mbox{\texttt{UK-RU}}} = 12,733$ and $M_{\mbox{\texttt{FR-22}}} = 8,002$.
+We show in Figure \ref{fig:suspended-bins} the number of users present in each bin, for each dataset.
+We can notice that approximately over 50\% of the accounts shared less than 10 tweets, and that hyper-active users (those with more than 100 tweets shared) are much more prevalent in Old Suspended accounts than in New Suspended accounts, in both datasets.

-Panel \textbf{B} in Figure \ref{fig:relative-suspension} shows the distributions of relative lifespan for both classes of suspended users in \texttt{UK-RU} (we obtained similar results for \texttt{FR-22} but we omit the figure due to space constraints).
+Panel \textbf{B} in Figure \ref{fig:relative-suspension} shows the distributions of relative lifespan for both classes of suspended users in \texttt{UK-RU}, and similar results are shown in panel \textbf{C} for \texttt{FR-22}; note that we only consider accounts that shared more than 1 tweet.
 We observe that \emph{New} users get suspended earlier than \emph{Old} users regardless of their tweeting activity, but we also notice that more active users are generally suspended later, accentuating the discrepancy between the two groups.
-This suggests that the age of an account might be a feature considered by Twitter to automatically detect suspicious accounts at scale.
+This suggests that the age of an account might be a feature considered by Twitter to promptly detect suspicious accounts at scale, in accordance with previous literature \cite{toraman2022blacklivesmatter,majo2021role,chowdhury2020twitter}.

-We observe similar results for new users when considering their absolute lifespan (cf., Figure \ref{fig:absolute-suspension}, median lifespan is 1 day in both datasets).
-In particular, we notice that users very active in \texttt{FR-22} were suspended earlier than their counterparts in \texttt{UK-RU}: this is likely attributed to the fact that the timescale of the French election event was significantly shorter than that of the Russia-Ukraine conflict, hence Twitter therein enacted more prompt account suspensions.
+We observe similar results for new users when considering their absolute lifespan (cf. left panel in Figure \ref{fig:absolute-suspension}, the median lifespan is 1 day in both datasets).
+In particular, we notice that users in \texttt{FR-22} were suspended earlier than their counterparts in \texttt{UK-RU}, especially those very active (see right panel of the Figure): this might be attributed to the fact that the timescale of the French election event was significantly shorter than that of the Russia-Ukraine conflict and that the event was not so unexpected as the Russian invasion, hence Twitter therein enacted more prompt account suspensions.

 We caution that our analysis presents a few caveats, as we only process tweets shared by users in a specific context (dataset) and, thus, we might not be observing the reasons that lead to each given account's suspension.
 Also, given the limited period of analysis, we do not have the same amount of information for each \emph{New} account, i.e., we collect fewer observations for those created toward the end of the collection period compared to those created at the beginning, and the length of the collection period differs for the two datasets.